California, USA — February 12th, 2013

 If I miss the real thing that the guru came to give me, everything will be dull, idol worship.
 To follow the form alone will be idolatry.

 This applies to all our sadhana, obviously.
 If our devotional duties are just quaint, carelessly performed rituals, then we may as well worship lifeless idols, for all the good it will do us.
-If our sadhana does not revolutionize our consciousness, we are not doing it properly!
+If our sadhana does not revolutionize our consciousness, we are not performing those duties properly:

 yat karosi yad asnasi / yaj juhosi dadasi yat